-Within this post we’ll discuss the various benefits offered from each type of board to help you decide which board is best for you.
+Within this post, we’ll discuss the various benefits offered by each type of board to help you decide which board is best for you.
 Which is the winner?
 Inflatable paddle board vs solid.

 Or, if you want a quick answer our vote goes to inflatable, but, more on why this is below…

 First off.
 What’s the difference?
-Hard SUPs, or solid stand-up paddleboards, are usually built from materials such as foam, fiberglass, Kevlar, plastics and wood, and protected with coats of epoxy resin.
-The foam core creates buoyancy, the layers of fiberglass, Kevlar or bamboo veneer create durability and keep the board rigid, while the epoxy finish ensures the board is solid and water tight.
+Hard SUPs, or solid stand-up paddleboards, are usually built from materials such as foam, fibreglass, Kevlar, plastics and wood, and protected with coats of epoxy resin.
+The foam core creates buoyancy, the layers of fibreglass, Kevlar or bamboo veneer create durability and keep the board rigid, while the epoxy finish ensures the board is solid and watertight.

-iSUP’s are made of PVC, with the main difference between them being the drop stitch.
-There are multiple different ways in which paddle boards can be made, our Inflatable SUP’s are made of laminated double layer construction, this is where a second layer of PVC is laminated onto the single skin.
+iSUPs are made of PVC, with the main difference between them being the drop stitch.
+There are multiple different ways in which paddle boards can be made, our Inflatable SUPs are made of laminated double-layer construction, this is where the second layer of PVC is laminated onto the single skin.

 Inflatable SUPs are far easier to transport and store

 We’re starting off with a fairly obvious one, but it is still such an important factor when it comes to choosing which SUP you are going to purchase.
 Because, as much as you love paddle boarding, let’s face it, it’s going to spend more of its time in storage than out on the water.
 So, ensuring that you have enough room to store it correctly without it overtaking your lounge or getting damaged amongst the tools is something which is really important to consider.

 Inflatable SUPs are more durable than hard paddle boards